 There is a train for cyclists (in particular) that goes from Vienna to Passau and return every day.
 The train is called 'RadTramper Donau' and operates between May and October.
 A place for your bicycle is included in the fare of approx. €39 one way.
 The train starts in Vienna (Franz-Josefs-Bahnhof station) in the morning and arrives in Passau around mid-day.
 The return journey starts late afternoon (5:44 pm).
 Kids (6 to 14 years of age) travel at lower fares, maximum €29.
 Toddlers (below 6 years of age) go free.

 There are about 190 seats and 75 slots for bicycles.
 The composition of waggons can be found online.
-A reserved space for your bicyle is included in your ticket.
+A reservation for your bicycle is included in your ticket.
 A separate ticket for your bicycle is not necessary on this train.

-The train doesn't provide a restaurant service.
-Hence bring a packed lunch.
+The train does not provide a restaurant service.
+Hence we recommend bringing a packed lunch.